 Anyone who knows us can tell you we live for a challenge... not to mention a good fight.
 We are so very lucky to be part of a community that has supported and played such an important role in our artistic success since 1973.
 Your hearts have beat with ours through laughter, tears, joy, and tragedy.
 Theatre is tough.
 Theatre is tenacious.
 And so is our Company.
 With that, it's time to jump in the ring... to celebrate!
 We finally made it!

 OpenStage Theatre & Company is thrilled to announce we are celebrating 50 seasons of exceptional, locally-crafted, live theatre in Northern Colorado with vibrant, revolutionary, mysterious, and adventurous theatre.
-Season tickets are on sale now!
-Buy early for low prices!
+Individual show tickets are on sale now!

 Book by Joe Masteroff